rpecor/brain/README.md

 Quick Start --- To execute the quick start, you must have Docker installed.
-1. Clone this repo: git clone https://github.com/rpecor/brain.git
+1. Clone this repo: 'git clone https://github.com/rpecor/brain.git'

-2. Navigate to the brain directory and build the docker image: docker build -t brain-py .
+2. Navigate to the brain directory and build the docker image: 'docker build -t brain-py .'

-3. From within the cloned directory run: docker run -d -v $(pwd):/mnt brain-py python run.py
+3. From within the cloned directory run: 'docker run -d -v $(pwd):/mnt brain-py python run.py'

 An out.json file will be generated in the current directory with the containers user information